 At the same time as the cost of buying a car was dropping significantly, White Americans were fleeing to the suburbs.
 Yet the jobs remained in the urban centers that White people were abandoning, and getting people to those jobs became a dilemma that needed major transportation dollars.
 In the 1950s, President Eisenhower delivered the Interstate Highway system, to enhance the ability of our nation’s militia to travel the country.
 This freeway system also enabled people to live further from urban centers and drive in.
 Given discriminatory housing practices, this new mobility benefit was essentially limited to White people–and often plowed right through Black neighborhoods, destroying their wealth.

-- Buildings would not be required to provide parking, but would be required to “unbundle” parking so that only drivers pay for parking spaces.
+- Unbundled parking.
+Buildings would not be required to provide parking, but would be required to “unbundle” parking so that only drivers pay for parking spaces.
 Parking would not be included as part of rent or sale prices.

-- Employers would offer their employees the option of having subsidized parking, subsidized transit, or the cash equivalent of what it costs them to provide parking.
+- Parking cashout.
+Employers would offer their employees the option of having subsidized parking, subsidized transit, or the cash equivalent of what it costs them to provide parking.
 This policy is called Parking Cash Out and has been implemented for certain industries in California, Rhode Island, and the City of Santa Monica.
-Washington, DC has passed a parking cash out law.
+Washington, DC has also passed a parking cash out law.

-- Parking validation programs would also offer the equivalent cash benefits to people who arrive by transit, biking or walking so that those people receive the same discounts as driving customers.
+- Non-driving validation.
+Parking validation programs would also offer the equivalent cash benefits to people who arrive by transit, biking or walking so that those people receive the same discounts as driving customers.
 Transit operators could design a card reader that gives transit credit/ reimbursement and provide those readers to hospitals, malls, and other places where parking is the only transportation discount offered.

-- High-demand areas with expensive parking would retain parking revenue locally and use it to provide locally-appropriate amenities.
+- Strategic revenue investment.
+High-demand areas with expensive parking would retain parking revenue locally and use it to provide locally-appropriate amenities.
 These amenities could include free public WiFi, increased transit service, improved walking and biking infrastructure, public art and lighting, and affordable housing subsidies so that people can continue to live in the neighborhood while it increases in popularity.

-- Vehicles would pay to use roads by the mile (a VMT tax), based on their weight (which impacts how much damage they may cause to roads).
+- VMT charges.
+Vehicles would pay to use roads by the mile (a VMT tax), based on their weight (which impacts how much damage they may cause to roads).
 These fees also would extend to trucks and delivery vehicles.

 Our current inequitable transportation system favors those that are wealthy enough to own and maintain cars, at the expense of those who do not own cars or cannot drive.
+Lack of access to a vehicle in a car-dependent society exacerbates inequities.

 Have you heard of cities implementing more equitable parking policies?
 What other approaches would improve equity?